rodneyramsay/4p/QUICK_START.md

 ./4psi -m 4 alt_mytrack.txt
 ```

-This uses the **OPTIMAL method**, which provides maximum smoothness with no overshoot.
+This uses the **Harmonic Mean method**, which provides maximum smoothness with no overshoot.

 ---